benjohns1/portfolio/content/posts/20240126-continuous-delivery-with-atdd-and-feature-flags.md

 ## The CI Problem
 ### Part 1
 How do we frequently integrate small, incremental changes within the inner TDD loop?
-Each change is only a tiny slice of behavior so the scenario will fail until all slices are complete.
+Each change is only a tiny slice of behavior, so the scenario will fail until all slices are complete.
 The deployability of our software should depend on the success of our acceptance tests, so our pipeline will fail until the scenario is completely functional.

-In the past I've done things like comment-out the acceptance test I'm currently working on.
+In the past I've done things like comment out the acceptance test I'm currently working on.
 But that is error-prone, looks messy in version control, and makes it more difficult for others on the team to run the tests.
 I've also waited until the entire scenario is complete before pushing my changes.
-But that is not integrating fast enough: I want my code to be able to be merged safely into trunk after every short TDD cycle.
+But that is not integrating fast enough: I want to be able to safely merge my code after every short TDD cycle.

 ### Part 2
 If we solve this particular issue, then it causes another one: merging rough and unfinished features into trunk increases the cost of accidentally enabling the feature flag and breaking production.

 ## Proposal
 We can solve this by setting up our CI/CD pipeline to integrate aspects of feature flagging with acceptance testing.
-Ideally we are able to fully control everything within our test specifications in version control without needing to use an external system to break our focus.
+Ideally we are able to fully control everything within our test specifications in version control without switching to an external system and breaking our focus.

 When writing acceptance tests, we tag the unfinished tests as "pending" and our pipeline only gates deployment by running completed tests.
 We can still run the pending tests locally during development.
 After a scenario is complete, we remove the "pending" tag and the pipeline now runs that test.
 Most test frameworks provide tagging functionality.